Conveyancing Pricing Information

 Our team has over 30 years of collective experience in delivering high-quality work in all matters relating to residential conveyancing.
 The team has particular expertise in residential sales, purchases, re-mortgages and transfers of equity.

-For details of the members of the team who may work on your matter, please see: our conveyancing page.
-Regardless of who works on your matter, they will be supervised by Sarah Major, a Chartered Legal Executive.
+For details of the members of the team who may work on your matter, please see our conveyancing page.